ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-on-rust/simd-on-rust-part1.md

     69ec:       d65f03c0        ret
 ```

-Apart from minor differences, you will note that the main loop is the same, as expected, and there are the 2 x `ldr` instructions followed by `fadd`, `fmul` and an `str`.
+Apart from minor differences, you will note that the main loop is the same, as expected, and there are the 2 x `ldr` instructions followed by `fadd`, `fmul`, and an `str`.

 ### Feature detection in Rust